 Improved inventory management is, in many ways, simply a by-product of omnichannel retail.
 It’s not usually the primary goal, but it is inordinately worthwhile.
 The reason for this is that when your system is truly omnichannel (not just a group of distinct channels) then you have no choice but to have your inventory under one overarching control.
 It doesn’t matter where or when someone makes a purchase, your inventory is updated full stop.
 It’s automatic and it’s the simplest way of both gaining insight into your inventory efficiently, and eliminating the risk of over-selling or running out of stock.

 How Do You Create an Omnichannel Approach?

-There are two primary ways that you can turn your multiple channel retail business in to one which is more genuinely omnichannel.
+There are two primary ways that you can turn your multiple channel retail business into one which is more genuinely omnichannel.
 The first involves using a software platform which brings all of your data points (sales, customer data, and inventory) together in real-time.
-The other involves utilising a number of different solutions which ‘talk to each other’ so that information and data flows to where it is needed.
+The other involves utilising a number of different solutions which ‘talk to each other’ so that information and data flow to where it is needed.

 Solution 1: One Platform

 Arguably, this is the solution which makes the most sense.
 You simply have one platform which brings everything together and which can be accessed, constantly, in real-time.
 This shouldn’t be too difficult.
 The vast majority of Point-of-Sale (POS) system providers, as well as e-commerce platforms, are now offering suitable omnichannel options.